GenericMappingTools/gmt/doc/rst/source/events.rst

 .. _-T:

 **-T**\ *now*
     Set the current plot time.
-The time shifts and increments set in **-E** are all relative to this current time.
-If an absolute time is given you may need to  use :term:`TIME_UNIT` to indicate the unit of the values given in options like **-E** and **-L**.
+The time shifts and increments set in **-E** are all *relative* to this current time.
+If an absolute time is given you will need to use :term:`TIME_UNIT` to indicate the unit of the values given in options like **-E** and **-L**.

 Optional Arguments